HQarroum/directed-graph/README.md

 });
 ```

-If we print the sequence of nodes forwarded by the visitor using our example, it will result in `['SLC-W13', 'AromaLIGHT', 'SLC-W10']`.
+If we print the sequence of nodes forwarded by the visitor using our example, it will result in `['foo', 'baz', 'bar']`.

 #### Breadth-First Visitor